Diversity Makes a Difference

 The chart below will display the diversity of undergraduate students at Bethel University Minnesota if it is available.

-Bethel University Minnesota's ethnic diversity is below the national average.
+Bethel University Minnesota's ethnic diversity is on par with the national average.

 The ethnic diversity of the faculty is below the national average.